geealbers/mapping-open-source/README.md

 Museums on GitHub
 =================

-A list of museums with GitHub accounts.
+A list of museums (and some archives as well) with GitHub accounts.
 Forked from MuseCompNet/muse-tech-central.
 Add more github accounts as pull requests or by commenting in the issue tracker.

 Museums are added into [Wikidata](https://www.wikidata.org/) as well.
 Here's the [list of all museums with github info on Wikidata](http://tinyurl.com/h8vragg).